SimoneAncona/simply2d/README.md

 This library allows, thanks to SDL2, to create windows and draw on the screen

 ## Installation
-This library require `SDL2` in oreder to run.
+This library require `SDL2` in order to run.
 Simple DirectMedia Layer is a cross-platform library designed to provide low level access to different resources such as video.
 SDL2 is available for windows, linux and macos as well
 ### Windows installation
 To install `SDL2` on windows:
 - <a href="https://github.com/libsdl-org/SDL/releases/download/release-2.26.5/SDL2-devel-2.26.5-mingw.zip">Click this link</a> to download the SDL2 dev library